sass/sass/doc-src/SASS_CHANGELOG.md

 when referring to mixins and variables, this won't cause any backwards-incompatibilities.

+### Minor Changes

+Indented-syntax `/*` comments may now include `*` on lines beyond the first, which will get stripped out of the output.
+This means that the following will render nicely:

+    /* Foo
+     * Bar
+     * Baz

 #### Bug Fixes

 * Include `;` when rendering nested properties.